skellis46/slipbox/two women dancing.md

 invisible hand (Adam Smith) -- with a difference.

 My assumption effectively renders these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.
 People dance, record their dancing, and upload those recordings to social media; and we do all of these things routinely.
-Volume 12 of IJSD is testimony to the fact that these cultural levers and patterns of social media technologies are deeply embedded in screendance practices.[e.g. @blancoborelli-2021-tiktok; @benthaus-2021-this]
+Volume 12 of IJSD is testimony to the fact that social media technologies are cultural levers and patterns deeply embedded in screendance practices.[e.g. @blancoborelli-2021-tiktok; @benthaus-2021-this]

-It's worth bearing in mind, even at this early stage of this article, that all technologies -- including those of social media -- are developments "largely oriented economically to profit-making"[@weber-1978-economy Part 1, p.67] and that "technology was, is, and always will be an expression of the economic objectives that direct it into action."[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]

 ## Algorithmic choreography